-C. Termination Date:
+D. Termination Date:

 If Student is absent for more than fourteen (14) didactic calendar consecutive days, HTI reserves the right to terminate Student's attendance, unless earlier written notice is received.
 In such instances refunds will be calculated per the policy outlined in this Student Enrollment Contract.
 Example: If a student is scheduled two days a week for externship, only two days will be counted as "scheduled days" toward the fourteen day period.
-In such instances refunds will be calculated per the policy outlined in this Student enrollment contract.
-Example: If a student is scheduled two days a week for externship, only two days will be counted as "scheduled days" toward the fourteen day period.
 In such instances refunds will be calculated per the policy outlined in this Student Enrollment Contract.

-D. Cancellation Policy:
+E. Cancellation Policy: